jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (a) the company is not resident in New Zealand; and (b) the shareholder cannot obtain sufficient information to calculate the actual available capital distribution amount.
 Capital gain amount: bonus issued capital gains
-(5) A capital gain amount is treated as still being available for distribution to the extent to which— This subsection is overridden by subsection (6).
+(5) A capital gain amount is treated as still being available for distribution to the extent to which—This subsection is overridden by subsection (6).
   (a) it has been applied to pay up a bonus issue made after 30 September 1988; and (b) the bonus issue is a non-taxable bonus issue; and (c) the bonus issued share is still on issue at the time of the company's liquidation.